moaatt2/resume_generator/README.md

             }
         ],
         "software_tools": [
-            "A list of software/tools like the one below you are familar with", {
+            "A list of software/tools like the one below you are familiar with", {
-                "data": "The software/tool you are familar with", "versions": ["A list of the versions this software/tool should be included in"], }
+                "data": "The software/tool you are familiar with", "versions": ["A list of the versions this software/tool should be included in"], }
         ]